jrivera777/WordLookup/README.md

 # Word Lookup Widget

-## Purpose:
+### Purpose:

 Often while writing I forget how to spell a word, either because it's one of those tricky words that never stick in my mind or because it's a "fancy" word, not often used.
 I also sometimes have the problem where I use a word, but then become paranoid that I am using it incorrectly, so I want to know the definition.

-Because of my apparently inability to use the English language effectively, I find myself constantly going to google.com to look up the word using Google's dictionary definition feature `define *word*` It displays the word definition, spelling, pronunciation, and more.
+Because of my apparent inability to use the English language effectively, I find myself constantly going to google.com to look up the word using Google's dictionary definition feature `define word` It displays the word definition, spelling, pronunciation, and more.
 Good stuff.

 As nice as that is, it's a pain if I don't have a browser open for